FabioYyc/aws-solutions-architect-associate-notes/README.md

 The console doesn't support directly __modifying permissions in a function policy__.
 You have to do it from the CLI or SDK.

-If we run __lambda functions inside a VPN__, they use __subnet IPs or ENIs__.
+If we run __lambda functions inside a VPC__, they use __subnet IPs or ENIs__.
 There should be sufficient ones otherwise it will get throttled.

 __ENI capacity__ = Projected peak concurrent executions * (Memory in GB / 3 GB).